nengo/nengo-gyrus/README.rst

 This code is automagically converted to `Nengo <http://nengo.ai/>`_ and implemented via two spiking LIF ensembles and a lowpass synapse.

-Gyrus supports many common Numpy 'ufuncs', array functions, and numeric Python operators.
+Gyrus supports many common NumPy 'ufuncs', array functions, and numeric Python operators.
 Thus, code can be written in a functional style using N-D arrays and then realized as a Nengo neural network.
 This enables algorithms to be written in NumPy and then compiled onto `Nengo's supported backends <https://www.nengo.ai/documentation/>`_